digiapulssi/docker-zabbix-agent/README.md

 The following items support monitoring Docker containers running in the host:

 * Number of containers running in host
+* Discovery of docker containers running in the host
-* Discovery of docker containers with following items
+* Monitoring of docker containers with the following items:
   * Status (0: exited with error or no such container, 1: running, 2: not started)
   * Uptime
   * CPU usage